BaZi - History and Origins

 On this page

-Four pillars and stems and branches: calendrics came first
+Four pillars and stems-branches: calendrics came first

-Solar terms, longitude, and why the hour pillar goes wrong so often
+Solar terms, longitude, and why the hour pillar goes wrong

-How Yin-Yang and the Five Elements bite on the chart
+Yin-Yang and Five Elements on the chart

 Article index